20AAP02/42_Push_swap/README.md

 - rra (reverse rotate a): Shift down all elements of stack a by 1.<br>
 - rrb (reverse rotate b): Shift down all elements of stack b by 1.<br>
 - rrr : rra and rrb at the same time.<br>

+<b>Algorithm Implementation</b>
+<p>So now that we have the actions we are allowed to use, how should we use them?
+The algorithms we’ll use depends on how many random numbers are getting applied to Stack A. There are 4 main test cases that I want to cover.
+The cases are 3, 5, 100, and 500.
+Each case requires me to handle them differently, so I’ll break down how I optimized each case one at a time.</p>